 Gains and losses on disposal of an item of property, plant and equipment are determined by comparing the proceeds from disposal with the carrying amount, and are recognized net within other income in profit or loss.

 Depreciation

 Equipment is recorded at cost less accumulated depreciation.
-As at February 29, 2016, depreciation is calculated on a declining balance basis at 30% per annum for office equipment.
+Depreciation is calculated on a declining balance basis at 30% per annum for office equipment.
 One half the normal depreciation is taken in the year of acquisition.